GraphLinq/GraphLinq.Documentation/content/graph/1-index.md

 ---
 title: "Graph Creation"
-metaTitle: "GraphLinq Docs - Graphs Creation"
+metaTitle: "GraphLinq Docs - Graph Creation"
-metaDescription: "Explaination about how to create a graph on GraphLinq Protocol"
+metaDescription: "How to create a graph on GraphLinq Protocol"
 ---

 To create a new graph, you can use our <a href="https://www.codecademy.com/articles/what-is-an-ide">IDE</a> available as a webapp on <a href="https://ide.graphlinq.io">ide.graphlinq.io</a>
 or by downloading the Windows desktop app version on  <a href="https://download.graphlinq.io/desktop.exe">download.graphlinq.io/desktop.exe</a>

 Once you're on the IDE, click on `File` on the top menu to create your first graph ->

 <center>
 <img src="https://graphlinq.io/docs-images/graph-create-1.png"